Raj-6660/Real-Time-Detection/README.md

 - Environmental factors like lighting conditions and weather can affect detection accuracy
 - Detection performance may vary based on device capabilities
 - Model accuracy depends on the quality and diversity of training data
-- Mobile devices may experience reduced performance due to limited computational resources
+- Mobile devices may experience reduced performance due to limited computational resources (ex: laptops)

 ## Acknowledgments